deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 `TODO: Add link to a markdown file that contains all certificates.  `
 `TODO: Make links [course name](link to course): [certificate](link to certificate)`
 All the completed DataCamp courses are listed below.
-Press the course name to see the statement of accomplishment given out by DataCamp upon completing a course.
+Press `course description` to see the contents of the course, press `statement of accomplishment` to see the certificate given out by DataCamp upon completing the course.

 **Basic Python**
 * Intro to Python for Data Science: [course description](https://www.datacamp.com/courses/intro-to-python-for-data-science), [statement of accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/01e115bd07164cd840cc41c7fe831ba08d7dca1a)